luyadev/luya-module-exporter/README.md

 Export Data
 ===========

-The exporter module allows you to easy download the full database and storage data from a project for a local import.
-This allows you to setup a state of a website.
+The exporter module allowss you to easily download the full database and storage data from a project for a local import and thus, to setup a state of a website at a given time.

 ### Install

-Add to your composer.json:
+Add the exporter module to your composer.json:

 ```
 "luyadev/luya-module-exporter" : "^1.0@dev",
 ```

-Add the module to your application config:
+Set up you your application configuration as follows :

 ```
 'modules' => [